-Tumor Classification¶
+Tumor Classifier¶

 Support Vector Machine (SMV) is a type of supervised learning algorithm used for classification and regression tasks.
 It’s a powerful and widely used machine learning technique, particularly effective in handling high-dimensional spaces and non-linear relationships between features.